LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

 The following functions can be called to set optional inputs to control the projection when solving an IVP with constraints.

-.. c:function:: int CVodeSetProjErrEst(void* cvode_mem, booleantype onoff)
+.. c:function:: int CVodeSetProjErrEst(void* cvode_mem, sunbooleantype onoff)

    The function ``CVodeSetProjErrEst`` enables or disables projection of the error estimate by the projection function.